Kevinz930/hacksc2023/README.md

 ## Why the name Angel Shot?
 After the #MeToo movement, ordering an Angel Shot at a bar is a code that patrons can use to let the staff know that you are in an uncomfortable situation and need help.
 We are now translating this code into the online gaming community and creating a secure place that helps women connect to each other without exposing their identity to strangers.

-## Why are 3 dudes creating a project for female gamers?
+## Why are 3 dudes building a platform for female gamers?
-We were motivated to create Angel Shot as a result of witnessing women being subjected to sexual harassment and negative stereotypes while gaming.
+We were motivated to create Angel Shot as a result of witnessing women being subjected to sexual harassment and negative stereotypes.
 We all know female gamers who love to play video games but are very cautious about communicating with other players out of fear of being treated differently for their gender.
+We love games, and hope to create an an environment that gives everyone the opportunity to enjoy them regardless of differences such as gender.

 ## How we built it
 This authentication system requires a username and password to log into a web application.
 Credentials are verified against a database, and if successful, the user is redirected to the "/home" endpoint.
 An error message is displayed if the credentials do not match.
 The frontend and backend communicate over the internet or a local network using protocols like HTTP/HTTPS and exchange data in formats like JSON/XML.
 Frontend libraries/frameworks like Axios/jQuery/Fetch and backend frameworks like Flask/Django/Express handle the communication, managed by tools like GraphQL/RESTful API design.
 This communication is essential for data exchange in web applications.